 Seasonal pies procured from Avila Valley Barn are just better (maybe it's the assortment of cute farm animals).
 Olallieberry filling is a fabulous regional treat, so although you might be tempted to go with a fruit you already know, we say throw caution to the wind, especially when ordering from the original Olallieberry enthusiasts, Linn's Fruit Bin in Cambria.
 Seedy and tart with flavorful juice to spare, you may dribble down your shirt, but by golly—it will be worth it!
 Consider this the ultimate foodie souvenir.

 12. Smoked Fish Tacos

 So you've had fish tacos, I'm sure.
 But have you had smoked fish tacos?
 More importantly, have you had the smoked salmon fish tacos from Ruddell's Smokehouse in Cayucos?
 Just to warn you—one is enough to feed a hungry belly, although you may be tempted to gobble down two or three!
 Choose from salmon, albacore tuna, or shrimp and get it with “everything,” which includes a refreshing sprinkle of celery on top.
-Extra points for adding a bit of locally made Cayucos Hot Sauce to your taco.
+Extra points for adding a bit of locally made Cayucos Hot Sauce.
 You'll find them all over the plastic tables outside, so there's no excuse.
 When in SLO CAL, right?